dgoffredo/tisch/README.md

 At the end of an object literal, `...etc` matches any additional entries in the object (i.e. key/value pairs).

+At the end of an object literal that contains `Any` as a computed property name, `...etc` indicates that a matching object may have zero or more entries, but the value in each entry must match the pattern associated with the `Any` property.

 `etc` may be invoked as a function.
 If it is _not_ invoked as a function, then it matches "zero or more."
 If it is invoked as a function with one